 In July, through the ACM’s exchange program, 13 students had the opportunity to travel to Togo as part of a solidarity project for an organization working to renovate a school.
-A presentation evening for the International Solidarity Project was held, featuring a film screening!
-Here’s a recap of their experience.
+A presentation evening for the International Solidarity Project was organized, featuring a film screening!
+Here’s a look back at the experience.

 How was your trip?

 The trip went wonderfully well.
 We were obviously very anxious because, although the project had been planned three years ago, it had never come to fruition due to the health crisis.
-So we were the first to go, but the trip went well in every aspect—from the pre-project phase (fundraising, grants, raffles, etc.), to safety, to our relationships with the Togolese volunteers and the children, and on the construction site itself… Our arrival was also well organized by our local partner organization, Espace Hotsi, which accompanied us from our arrival at the airport until our departure, handling accommodations, meals, transportation, and more…
+So we were the first to go, but the trip went smoothly—whether in terms of the preliminary planning (fundraising, grants, raffles…), safety, our relationships with the Togolese volunteers and the children, or the construction site itself… Our arrival was also well organized by our local partner organization, Espace Hotsi, which accompanied us from the moment we arrived at the airport until our departure, handling accommodations, meals, and transportation…

 What were your responsibilities?

 Our main mission was to help renovate four kindergarten and elementary school classrooms, as well as the latrines.
 Our support was primarily financial, as we covered the costs of materials and volunteers (approximately 3,800 euros).
-We also provided hands-on assistance by serving as additional labor on the construction site.
+We also provided hands-on assistance by contributing additional labor to the construction site.

 In the afternoons, we organized games and workshops with the village children who volunteered (painting, dodgeball, etc.).
-We also attended the school’s end-of-year ceremony where academic results were announced.
-We took this opportunity to provide the students with the school supplies needed for the start of the 2022 school year, thereby ensuring equal opportunities since not all children can afford to pay for the required supplies.
+We also attended the school’s end-of-year ceremony, where academic results were announced.
+We took this opportunity to provide the students with the school supplies they’ll need for the start of the 2022 school year, thereby ensuring equal opportunities, since not all children can afford to pay for the required supplies.

 What have you put in place?